ShahiTechnovation/Pyon-CLi/README.md

 ## 🏗️ How we built it

-PyVax was built through a systematic approach focusing on three core components:
+Pyon CLI was built through a systematic approach focusing on three core components:

 ### 1. Python-to-Solidity Transpiler
 - Designed a custom Abstract Syntax Tree (AST) parser to analyze Python smart contract code